Writing a Business Plan: How to Create a Good Executive Summary

 Financial Outlook and State of the Business

 From there, you'll move onto a brief description of your financial outlook.
 This part of the executive summary should mention the expected costs of starting up, as well as your bottom-line financial projections for the short and long term.

-The next issue to address is the status of your business.
-It may still be only in the idea stage.
-Perhaps you've already raised a little money.
-Or, it may be that you are fully operational and looking to expand.
-Investors will interpret your current business position as a signal as to how much capital is needed to advance your company, and whether or not this matches the type of opportunity they are looking for.
+The next issue to address is the state of your business.
+It may still be in the idea stage, or perhaps you've already raised a little bit of money.
+Or, it may be that you're fully operational and looking to expand.
+Investors will interpret your current business position as a signal as to how much capital is needed to advance your company and whether or not this matches the type of opportunity they are looking for.